-The Notes (as defined below) are being offered from time to time under the U.S.\$30,000,000 Medium-Term Note Program (the "Program") on a continuous basis in one or more series (each, a "Series") by BNP Paribas, a French incorporated company (société anonyme) (the "Bank" or "BNP Paribas" or the "Issuer" and, together with its consolidated subsidiaries, the "Group" or "BNP Paribas Group").
+The Notes (as defined below) are being offered from time to time on a continuous basis in one or more series (each, a "Series") by BNP Paribas, a French incorporated company (société anonyme) (the "Bank" or "BNP Paribas" or the "Issuer" and, together with its consolidated subsidiaries, the "Group" or "BNP Paribas Group").

-The 3(a)(2) Notes (as defined below) will be entitled to the benefit of an unconditional senior guarantee (the "Senior Guarantee") or subordinated guarantee (the "Subordinated Guarantee" and, together with the Senior Guarantee, the "Guarantees"), as the case may be, of the due payment thereof issued by the Bank, acting through its New York Branch (in such capacity, the "Guarantor").
+The 3(a)2 Notes (as defined below) will be entitled to the benefit of an unconditional senior guarantee (the "Senior Guarantee") or subordinated guarantee (the "Subordinated Guarantee" and, together with the Senior Guarantee, the "Guarantees"), as the case may be, of the due payment thereof issued by the Bank, acting through its New York Branch (in such capacity, the "Guarantor").

-The specific terms of each Series of Notes will be set forth in additional prospectus supplements, product supplements and/or pricing supplements (each, a "supplement") to this prospectus supplement and the base prospectus dated May 13, 2015 (the "base prospectus").
+The specific terms of each Series of Notes will be set forth in additional prospectus supplements and/or pricing supplements (each, a "supplement") to this base prospectus.
 The Notes may be offered pursuant to the exemption from registration provided by Section 3(a)(2) (the "3(a)(2) Notes") of the Securities Act of 1933, as amended (the "Securities Act"), or offered in reliance on the exemption from registration provided by Rule 144A (the "144A Notes") under the Securities Act ("Rule 144A") only to qualified institutional buyers ("QIBs"), within the meaning of Rule 144A.
 In addition, any such 144A Notes may, if specified in the applicable supplement, be offered outside the United States to non-U.S. persons (as such term is defined in Rule 902 under the Securities Act (a "non-U.S. person")) pursuant to Regulation S (the "Regulation S Notes" and, together with the 3(a)(2) Notes and the 144A Notes, the "Notes") under the Securities Act ("Regulation S").
-You should read this prospectus supplement, the base prospectus, product supplements and the accompanying supplements, if any, carefully before you invest.
-The provisions of this prospectus supplement supersede those of the base prospectus in the event and to the extent of any inconsistency.
-All capitalized terms not defined herein shall have the meaning given to them in the base prospectus.
+You should read this base prospectus and the accompanying supplements, if any, carefully before you invest.